BrendaSalinas/readme-generator/Develop/ReadMe.md

   * [Questions](#Questions)

   ## Description
-  This project allows developers to generate a professional read me generator
+  this project allows developers to generate a profesional readme generator to present their projects to clients.

   ## Installation
-  1. clone the repository into your local computer, make sure you have node js and inquirer package installed
+  1. 1
-  2. make sure to have a gitignore file to ignore node_modules
+  2. 2
-  3. to start the project type in the terminal "node index"
+  3. 3

   ## Usage
   ## As a developer
-  ffe
+  uhreiure

   ## Screenshots (Use this application)